 Head out from Marrakech to spend a night or two in the magical Atlas Mountains.
 We can arrange a visit to Lalla Takerkoust for a fabulous lunch, a glimpse into traditional Berber life and, for the more energetic, a quad-biking tour of the desert.

 With any time left to spare, we’d recommend exploringe the more secret side of Morocco.
 Essaouira is known for its wind (hence: excellent kite and wind surfing conditions) so tends to attract the adrenaline junkies.
 However, in recent years, we’ve seen exciting hotels popping up here such as Le Jarden des Douars with its gorgeous adult-onlyinfinity pool and traditional hammam.
+The same applies to Fez.
+The direct flights from London Gatwick and Stansted have now made exploring the labyrinth-like Medina easier than ever before retreating to your luxurious hotel to regroup.

 Travel makes one modest.
 You see what a tiny place you occupy in the world